xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

     | h::t -> last t
 ```

 This function is tail recursive, because no work happens after the recursive call last t.
 Many list functions are written most naturally in non-tail-recursive ways, however.
-Although it can be a little annoying to write these functions using tail recursion, it’s often better to use tail recursion than to leave the potential for stack overflow lying around your code.
+Although it can be a little annoying to write these functions using tail recursion, it's often better to use tail recursion than to leave the potential for stack overflow lying around your code.
 For example, the following function creates a list of length n in which every entry in the list is the value x:

 ```F#
 let rec replicateNotTailRecursiveA n x =